Coping with the sudden death of a pet parrot can be hard, especially if it was young.

 - Droopy wings

-An infected parrot will often show no obvious symptoms until the disease has caused severe damage.
+An infected parrot may exhibit no obvious symptoms until the disease has caused severe damage.
 If the disease progresses without notice, it can lead to sudden and unexpected death.

 10/ Egg Yolk Peritonitis